jomyg/terraform-vpc-ec2-project/README.md

 ## Description:

-This is a terraform-aws project which deals with creating a VPC having 4 Subnets: 2 Private and 2 Public, 1 NAT Gateways, 1 Internet Gateway, and 2 Route Tables.
+This is a terraform-aws project which deals with creating a VPC having
+- Four Subnets-> Two Private and two Public
+- One NAT Gateways
+- One Internet Gateway
+- Two Route Tables

-I'm also going to spin up EC2 instances inside the VPC.
-Two instances will be in the public subnet, where 1 could be used as a webserver and the other as a bastion server for secured access.
+I'm going to spin up EC2 instances inside the VPC.
+Two EC2 will be in the public subnet, where 1 could be used as a WEBSERVER and the other as a BASTION server for secured access.
 The EC2 instance for database will be created in the private subnet for improved security.
-The remaining 1 private subnet can be used for creating a database replica in future if there occurs any requirement.
+The remaining one private subnet can be used for creating a database replica in future if there occurs any requirement.

 ## Pre-requisites: